Félix Vallotton: With the Nabis (1892–1900)

 In 1898 he bought a Kodak no.2 'Bullet' and experimented with it as a basis for at least five interior paintings.
 His first photos were taken in: Chateau d'Etretat, Chateau de la Naz, the Natansons' summer house above Cannes, and the Villa Beaulieu in Honfleur.
 Art historian Anca I Lasc suggests Woman in Blue Rummaging Through a Cupboard (1903) was based on a photograph taken in Vallotton's own Paris home on Rue Milan or rue de Belles Feuilles.
 Therefore, his paintings were most likely based on real interiors.

 By 1900, the Nabis had drifted apart.
 One source of the division was the Dreyfus affair, the case of a Jewish army officer falsely accused of aiding the Germans.
 The Nabis were divided, with Vallotton passionately defending Dreyfus.
-He produced a series of satirical woodcuts on the affair, including The Age of the Newspaper, which were published on the first page of Le Cri de Paris on January 23, 1898, at the height of the affair.
+He produced a series of satirical woodcuts on the affair, including The Age of the Newspaper, which were published on the frontpage of Le Cri de Paris on January 23, 1898, at the height of the affair.

 Another major event during this period was his marriage in 1899 to Gabrielle Rodrigues-Hénriques, the widowed daughter of Alexandre Bernheim, one of the most successful art dealers in Europe and founder of the Galerie Bernheim-Jeune.
 The union brought to his household three children from her previous marriage.

-There are few interiors by Vallotton that show children except for Dinner by Lamplight showing stepson Max, stepdaughter Madeline, with Gabrielle on his right with the back of the own artist's head.
+There are few interiors by Vallotton that show children except for Dinner by Lamplight showing his stepson Max, stepdaughter Madeline, with Gabrielle on his right with the back of the own artist's head.

 After a brief honeymoon in Switzerland, they moved to a large apartment on near the Gare Saint-Lazare train station.
 The marriage brought him financial security, and he gradually abandoned woodcuts as his main source of income.
 He also established a solid relationship with the Bernheim family and their gallery, which presented a special exhibition devoted to the Nabis, including ten of his works.
 Thereafter he devoted his attention almost entirely to painting.